truefoundry/truefoundry-docs/deployment/cron-job.md

 ### Deploying the script as cron job

-We will deploy the script we wrote as a cron job that will run every 5 minutes.
+We will deploy the script we wrote as a cron job that will run every 12 hours.
 You can either deploy using the python APIs or you can deploy using a YAML file and the `servicefoundry deploy` command.

 #### Deploying using our python API